-We provide a Christian Life Recovery Program that helps men and women develop tools to make realistic, achievable changes that lead to a better quality of life.
+We provide a Christian Life Recovery Program that helps men and women (18 and over) develop tools to make realistic, achievable changes that lead to a better quality of life.

 Through discipleship and teaching participants how to make better life choices, we provide “Hope for Tomorrow” in a nurturing environment that reflects the love of God.

-Nashville Rescue Mission is committed to helping men and women (18 and over) understand the reasons behind their struggle with addiction, homelessness, and other broken lifestyles.
-Through our intense, comprehensive, Christ-centered program men and women are taught what steps they need to take to rebuild their lives on a solid foundation rooted in God’s Word and long-lasting solutions.
+It is an intense, comprehensive, Christ-centered program designed to help men and women understand the reasons they struggle with addiction, homelessness, and other broken lifestyles—and what steps they need to take to rebuild their lives on a solid foundation rooted in God’s Word.

 Connection: Participants learn they are not alone in their journey and begin to look at areas of their lives that need attention and cause triggers for destructive patterns of behavior.